SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q4: What are route handlers ?

-**Answer**:The following are the salient points about route handler
+**Answer**:The following are the salient points about route handlers

 1. *second argument passed* to app.get() or app.post()
 2.  route handler function is used to *process the request and generate a response*